muhme/quote_joomla/README.md

 Joomla! module for zitat-service.de

 Prepared for Joomla versions 3, 4 and 5.
 But today it is necessary to note:
-* the Joomla! module is still using the old API (Perl script) at the moment and the goal is it to migrate to the new OpenAPI [api.zitat-service.de](https://api.zitat-service.de/)
+* the Joomla! module is currently still using the old API (Perl script) and is to be migrated to the new OpenAPI [api.zitat-service.de](https://api.zitat-service.de/)
-* Joomla 3 – the automatic installation with Cypress does not work here (currently)
+* Joomla 3 – there is no automatic installation with Cypress
 * Joomla 4 - the automatic installation with Cypress works :smiley:
-* Joomla 5 - module is not migrated yet and throws errors
+* Joomla 5 - the automatic installation with Cypress works :smiley:

 ## Installation